About Pippa Norris

 Honors and Awards

 In 2012 she established the Electoral Integrity Project, an independent research project supported by the Australian Research Council and other foundations and partners.
 She directs the research team based at the Department of Government and International Relations at the University of Sydney and Harvard's Kennedy School of Government.
 The project focuses on why elections fail, why this matters, and what can be done to strengthen integrity.
 EIP works with local teams of researchers in Mexico, Russia and India, as well as with international agencies including UN women, UNDP, the OSCE and EU, the Australian Electoral Commission, IFES, the Carter Center, ACEEEO, UN-DPA, USAID, and International IDEA.
-This research has generated a series of policy reports and outreach commentary, as well as scientific datasets and scholarly books.
+This award winning research project has generated a series of policy reports and outreach commentary, as well as scientific datasets and scholarly books.

 For popular commentary on public affairs, she can be followed on Twitter @PippaN15 and through her blog commentary in outlets such as the Monkey Cage, LSE Blog, Vox, and The Conversation.
 Her work, especially the EIP project, generates widespread coverage in the news media around the world.